vazco/universe-mailchimp-v3-api/README.md

 });
 ```

-you can use chain notation as well
+you can use chain notation as well:

 ```
 #!javascript